wp-plugins/a-year-before/readme.txt

 If you like CSS, you can style the date with the class `ayb_date`, the link of the article with the class `ayb_link` and the notfound-message by using the class `ayb_notfound`.

 == Uninstall ==
-Before Wordpress 2.6.1: Delete the a-year-before-folder from the wordpress-plugin-folder.

-Since Wordpress 2.7: Deactivate the plugin, then select "delete" in the plugin-panel.
+Deactivate the plugin, then select "delete" in the plugin-panel.
 The files *and* the options of this plugin will be deleted.
 Thank you for using "a year before". ;-)

 == Changelog ==

-= 0.8alpha2 =
+= 0.8 =

 * show pages or not
-* pattern for excerpt (thanks to Marcus from themenfreund.de for the idea)

-= 0.8alpha1 =

 * public, private or both articles can be shown
+* widget output can be edited with patterns %link%, %title%, %date%, %excerpt% (thanks to Marcus from themenfreund.de for the excerpt-idea)
+* use of wordpress's widget-class (plugin works now wordpress 2.8+ only)
 * OOP-programming
-* use of wordpress's widget-class (plugin works now wordpress 2.8+ only)
-* widget output can be edited with patterns

 = 0.7beta11 =